billbuchanan/csn09112/week03_ns/labs/README.md

 and paste it into your firewall, check the config, and then commit.

-From Ubuntu, can you ping the local network, the Windows host, the firewall ports and 8.8.8.8?
-Outline what you can access:
+From Ubuntu, can you ping the local network, the Windows host, the firewall ports and 8.8.8.8.
+Can you now ping?

+[Yes/No]

+From Ubuntu, can you access the Web server on Windows from a browser [Yes/No]

-From Windows, can you ping the local network, the Windows host, the firewall ports and 8.8.8.8?
-Outline what you can access:
+From Windows, can you ping the local network, the Windows host, the firewall ports and 8.8.8.8.
+Can you now ping?

+[Yes/No]

+From Windows, can you access the Web server on Ubuntu from a browser [Yes/No]

-From Ubuntu and Windows, can you access Google.com from a browser [Yes][No] Now nmap from the Ubuntu host to the Windows host.
+From Ubuntu and Windows, can you access Google.com from a browser [Yes/No]

+Now nmap from the Ubuntu host to the Windows host.
 Which ports are accessible:

+[http, https]

 Now nmap from the Windows host to the Ubuntu host.
 Which ports are accessible:

+[]

 Explain the operation of the network with the new network settings: